ska-sa/spead2/doc/perf.rst

 :doc:`introduction` for details.

-The kernel firewall can affect performance, particularly if small packets are not being used (in this context, anything that isn't a jumbo frame is considered "small").
+The kernel firewall can affect performance, particularly if small packets are being used (in this context, anything that isn't a jumbo frame is considered "small").
 If possible, remove all firewall rules and unload the kernel modules (those prefixed with ``ipt`` or ``nf``).
 In particular, simply having the ``nf_conntrack`` module loaded can reduce